juju/juju-gui/docs/process.rst

   - Download the file and compare it to the original tarball in the ``release/`` directory, verifying that they are identical (hint: use the ``cmp`` command).
-  - Expand the release archive in a temporary directory, cd into build-prod, run ``python -m SimpleHTTPServer 8888``, start the improv.py script, and do a quick double-check in the browser that it is what you expect.
-Looking at ``juju-ui/version.js`` should also show you the version you expect.
   - This is a final release.
 Consider asking others to verify the package on staging.
 If there are problems, you will have to delete the release from staging, fix the problems and restart the process.
 However, *do not*